JeremyEnglert/JointsWP-Documentation/_pages/about.md

 Many developers have setup JointsWP to be used with a child theme, however, it is not the recommended way of using the theme.
 It requires a lot of work to keep a theme "child theme friendly" and often hinders development.

 So while you are free to use the theme in any way you want, I highly recommend making all changes directly to the theme.
-Make it yours.
+Make it yours!
 That way you aren't dependent on what changes I may, or may not, make.

 <em>You can always easily upgrade the Foundation version.
 Especially if you are using the Sass version of the theme, which has Bower support. </em>
 <h4>Who do you recommend for hosting?</h4>